dentoneast/quad-haven-reactjs/homely-quad-next/docs/homely-quad-mobile-migration/phase4-summary.md

 ---

-## 🔌 API Endpoints Required
+## 🔌 API Endpoints Implemented

-⚠️ **Backend Implementation Needed**
+✅ **Backend Implementation Complete**

-The frontend is fully functional and ready to use.
-The following API endpoints need to be implemented in `packages/server/`:
+All backend APIs have been implemented in `packages/server/` with proper role-based access control, performance optimizations, and security measures.
+The following endpoints are now available:

 ### Statistics Endpoint
 ```